 We are developing ALVR106 as an allogeneic, off-the-shelf VST therapy designed to treat or prevent four common respiratory viruses, RSV, influenza, PIV, and hMPV.
-ALVR106 is anticipated to enter Phase 1/2 clinical development in 2021 to target severe respiratory diseases in high-risk populations.
+At the end of 2021, we initiated a Phase 1/2 POC clinical trial of ALVR106 to target severe respiratory diseases in high-risk populations.